 Urinary catheters are ubiquitous, dating back to rigid devices developed around 1500 B.C. and modified for flexibility by Benjamin Franklin in 1752, when he wanted to assist his ailing brother who suffered with chronic kidney stones.

 In addition to the discomfort they cause, urinary catheters—medical devices used to empty the bladder—are also responsible for a plethora of infections, even when infused with antimicrobial agents.
 Ana Flores-Mireles, Hawk Assistant Professor in the Department of Biological Sciences, at the University of Notre Dame and collaborators are seeking to change that, and invented a catheter with a special coating that may reduce catheter-induced urinary tract infections (CAUTI).

 The new catheter, described in a recent paper in eLife, could potentially improve quality of life and reduce deaths related to bloodstream infection caused by CAUTI.

-“We didn’t just want to make a new technology; we want to understand how the catheter works inside the body,” said Flores-Mireles, who is also affiliated with the Harper Cancer Research Institute.
+“We didn’t just want to make a new technology; we want to understand how the catheter works inside the body,” said Flores-Mireles, who is also affiliated with the Harper Cancer Research Institute and the Eck Institute for Global Health.
 “What happens once the catheter gets inside the bladder?
 What is the patient's response to the urinary catheterization?
 And how does this promote infection?”